How Much Does an MBA Cost?

 Are you ready to discover your college program?

-We compiled proprietary data from a recent survey to discover the true cost of online MBAs and found that the average cost totaled around $33,000.
+We compiled proprietary data from a 2021 survey to discover the true cost of online MBAs and found that the average cost totaled around $33,000.
 Keep reading to learn more about affordable MBAs and which concentrations cost the least.

 MBA Cost at a Glance

-Of the 343 students surveyed, the average cost for an MBA was $33,700.
+Of the 343 students surveyed, the average cost of an MBA was $33,700.

 • Total spent on MBAs: $11,558,000